MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/event.md

 * Class attribute: [moment-timer](https://momentjs.com/docs/#/plugins/timer/) `this.timer`

 This is an internal attribute which contains a timer counting down until the Event ends.
-Every 1000 milliseconds, 1 second is subtracted from the Event's [[remaining Duration|Data-Structure:-Event#remaining]] until it reaches 0.
+Every 1000 milliseconds, 1 second is subtracted from the Event's [remaining Duration](event.md#remaining) until it reaches 0.
 When it does, the Event ends, and this attribute becomes `null`.

 ### Effects Timer